-Hospitals inquiry: What is being investigated?
+Scottish hospitals inquiry: What is being investigated?

 The inquiry will also recommend how "past mistakes" can be avoided in future NHS projects.

-Other areas that the inquiry team will investigate include the management of the projects by NHS Greater Glasgow and Clyde and NHS Lothian - and whether the "organisational culture" at the health boards encouraged staff to raise concerns.
+Other areas the inquiry team is investigating include the management of the projects by NHS Greater Glasgow and Clyde and NHS Lothian - and whether the "organisational culture" at the health boards encouraged staff to raise concerns.

 It will also consider whether individuals or bodies "deliberately concealed or failed to disclose evidence of wrongdoing or failures" during the projects.